 Balat is one of the oldest and most interesting neighborhoods in Istanbul.
 Its narrow cobbled streets are dotted with historic buildings, often brightly colored.

-While the whole area is worth a long walk, if you want to get to the exact location of the popular colorful houses pictured above and not have to look for it for about 30 minutes as I did, then just go at the junction of Kiremit Cd. with Usturumca Sk.
+While the whole area is worth a long walk, if you want to get to the exact location of the popular colorful houses pictured above and not have to look for it for about 30 minutes as I did, then just go to the junction of Kiremit Cd. with Usturumca Sk.

 How to get here: To reach Balat, you can take the metro as it’s quite close to the metro stop along the Golden Horn (M2 ‑ Haliç) and walk the remaining distance or simply grab an Uber/Taxi.

 In 2013, Hüseyin Çetinel decided to paint some dull‑looking stairs from his local neighborhood, in bright rainbow colors.
 He did it to make people smile.

 Sadly, his gesture was misinterpreted by the authorities and the steps were re‑painted a boring grey.
 However, this did not make locals happy and they demanded the stairs be brought back, which eventually did happen.

 Nowadays the steps are covered with rainbow-colored tiles and they’re one of the most Instagrammable spots in the city.

 How to get here: just search “Rainbow stairs” on Google Maps and it will take you there.
 There’s a bus stop a few meters away (Salıpazarı).

 03. Ortaköy Mosque

 Ortaköy Mosque is situated at the waterside of the Ortaköy pier square and is one of the most popular places on the Bosphorus shore for people to gather and simply hang around and talk.